How to Apply as a Transfer Student

 Criteria for More Selective Programs

-Some of our programs have more selective criteria above and beyond general admission guidelines.
+Some programs or academic colleges have more selective criteria above and beyond general admission guidelines.
 These include Biological Sciences, the College of Business, Criminal Justice, the Russ College of Engineering and Technology, the College of Fine Arts, the E.W.
 Scripps School of Journalism, the School of Nursing, Bachelor of Specialized Studies, Teacher Education, and the School of Visual Communication.

 In addition to your application and $50 fee, you must have official transcripts from all colleges and universities you have attended submitted directly from the institutions.
 If you have completed fewer than 20 semester hours or 30 quarter hours of college coursework, you must also submit an official high school transcript.
 These items can be submitted electronically or mailed to: